 On March 10, 1902 Arnold ROSÉ married Justine Mahler in the Lutheran Church in the 1st District’s Dorotheergasse.
 Justine was the sister of the famous composer and Court Opera conductor Gustav Mahler.
 They had two children: Alfred was born on December 11, 1902, and Alma was born on November 3, 1906.
 Both were baptized as Protestants.

 Arnold ROSÉ had a well-known musical career: violinist, concertmaster of the Court Opera orchestra, member of the Vienna Philharmonic, professor at the Vienna Music Academy and the conservatory of the Friends of Music Society, and last but not least founder and first violinist in the internationally famous Rosé-Quartet (honored with the world premieres of works by Erich Wolfgang Korngold, Arnold Schönberg, and Anton Webern).

-Altogether the Rosé-Quartet performed in seven chamber music concerts at the Mozarteum during the Salzburg Festivals of 1925, 1926, 1930, 1935 and 1936.
+Altogether the Rosé-Quartet performed in nine chamber music concerts at the Mozarteum during the Salzburg Festivals of 1922, 1925, 1926, 1930, 1935 and 1936.
 The last of these concerts, on Sunday morning August 30, 1936, included an unexpected surprise: a woman, Alma ROSÉ, the daughter of the first violinist, rejuvenated the cast of the »time-honored« Rosé-Quartet.